 Edit PDF help

-Understand the OCR-first path for scanned PDFs, when to use suspect review, and where editable-text expectations still need caution.
+Understand the OCR-first path for scanned PDFs, when to review suspect words, and where editable-text expectations still need caution.

 Updated March 28, 2026 · 4 min read